LarsNorlander/cat-counselor-redux/readme.md

 the requirements of the system since I designed it myself (and wrote it just less than two years back).
 Since the time that I've wrote that thing, I've learned so many things and have read so many books.
-So I'd like to apply the things I've learned like Clean Code, Test Driven Development, Domain Driven Design (well, still learning that, I'll try), the SOLID principles (the actual proper SOLID principles) and bunch more.
+So I'd like to apply the things I've learned like Clean Code, Test Driven Development, Domain Driven Design (well, still learning that, I'll try), the SOLID principles (the actual proper SOLID principles) and a bunch more.
 I'm also writing this in Kotlin.
 Why Kotlin?
 Well, coz why not?
 Actually no, I want to learn the language and apply it properly.

 ## 100 Days of Code